7 Things Minimalists Throw Out Every Day for a Tidier Home — That You Should, Too

 Living means many things, one of which is accumulating possessions.
 But when the number of items in your home begins to get out of hand, you can feel overwhelmed, stressed, and at a loss for what to do.

 I've felt this way before, worried about letting my surplus stuff go in case I would have regrets.
-Learning about different decluttering methods and implementing easy home organization ideas helped, but one of the main things I delved into while healing my relationship with 'stuff' was understanding minimalism.
+And learning about different ways to declutter my home has, in many ways, helped me remove excess baggage — but one of the main things I delved into while healing my relationship with 'stuff' was understanding minimalism.

 Minimalists aren't people who live in deprivation; they're people who aspire to live with only what they truly need and desire.
 Sounds good, right?
-After talking to some minimalists and professional organizers, they shared with me seven things they throw out every day to maintain a tidy home.
-This could be just the place to start to encourage better clutter-culling habits in the long term.
-Here's what they had to say.
+After talking to some minimalists and professional organizers, they shared seven things they throw out every day to maintain a tidy home.
+This could be just the place to start to encourage better clutter-culling habits in the long term and inspire you to bring forth those minimalist interior design ideas within your space.
+Without further ado, here's what the experts had to say about it.

 1. Entryway Papers